ifs-rwth-aachen/RWTH-Colors/README.md

 RWTH Color definitions in different formats.
 See [here](https://www9.rwth-aachen.de/global/show_document.asp?id=aaaaaaaaaadpbhq) for oringinal color defintions (German only)

+## Android Studio
+An XML file is available containing most RWTH colors

+## CSS
+.css file containing all RWTH Colors

+## LaTeX
+.tex file containing all RWTH Colors for use with the xcolor package

 ## Python Package
 To integrate RWTH's colors into your python application, you can use the rwthcolors package